shrugs/songaday.world/README.md

 - [ ] early-exit on fetcher and mutator if token/auth is required, to avoid fetching every render lol
 - [ ] generate enum/model types for frontend
   - see if we can remove the need for them at all, since they'll be loaded SSR with availableSongs
-  - attempting to import @photon/client is broken af
+  - attempting to import @photon/client enums is broken af
 - [ ] update minimann layouts
   - [x] make the background images much wider or provide wider variants for larger screens
   - [ ] export the non-background content as 1:1 squares & reposition